Chapter 11, Title 11, United States Code: Features of Chapter 11 reorganization

-Chapter 11 affords the debtor in possession a number of mechanisms to restructure its business.
+Chapter 11 affords the debtor to possess several mechanisms to restructure its business.
 A debtor in possession can acquire financing and loans on favorable terms by giving new lenders first priority on the business's earnings.
 The court may also permit the debtor in possession to reject and cancel contracts.
 Debtors are also protected from other litigation against the business through the imposition of an automatic stay.
 While the automatic stay is in place, creditors are stayed from any collection attempts or activities against the debtor in possession, and most litigation against the debtor is stayed, or put on hold, until it can be resolved in bankruptcy court, or resumed in its original venue.
-An example of proceedings that are not necessarily stayed automatically are family law proceedings against a spouse or parent.
+An example of proceedings that are not necessarily stayed automatically is family law proceedings against a spouse or parent.
 Further, creditors may file with the court seeking relief from the automatic stay.

-If the business is insolvent, its debts exceed its assets and the business is unable to pay debts as they come due, the bankruptcy restructuring may result in the company's owners being left with nothing; instead, the owners' rights and interests are ended and the company's creditors are left with ownership of the newly reorganized company.
+If the business is insolvent, its debts exceed its assets, and the business is unable to pay debts as they come due, the bankruptcy restructuring may result in the company's owners being left with nothing; instead, the owners' rights and interests are ended and the company's creditors are left with ownership of the newly reorganized company.

 All creditors are entitled to be heard by the court.
 The court is ultimately responsible for determining whether the proposed plan of reorganization complies with bankruptcy laws.

 One controversy that has broken out in bankruptcy courts concerns the proper amount of disclosure that the court and other parties are entitled to receive from the members of the creditor's committees that play a large role in many proceedings.

 Chapter 11 plan

-Chapter 11 usually results in reorganization of the debtor's business or personal assets and debts, but can also be used as a mechanism for liquidation.
-Debtors may "emerge" from a chapter 11 bankruptcy within a few months or within several years, depending on the size and complexity of the bankruptcy.
+Chapter 11 usually results in the reorganization of the debtor's business or personal assets and debts, but can also be used as a mechanism for liquidation.
+Debtors may "emerge" from a Chapter 11 bankruptcy within a few months or within several years, depending on the size and complexity of the bankruptcy.
 The Bankruptcy Code accomplishes this objective through the use of a bankruptcy plan.
 The debtor in possession typically has the first opportunity to propose a plan during the period of exclusivity.
-This period allows the debtor 120 days from the date of filing for chapter 11 to propose a plan of reorganization before any other party in interest may propose a plan.
-If the debtor proposes a plan within the 120-day exclusivity period, a 180-day exclusivity period from the date of filing for chapter 11 is granted in order to allow the debtor to gain confirmation of the proposed plan.
+This period allows the debtor 120 days from the date of filing for Chapter 11 to propose a plan of reorganization before any other party in interest may propose a plan.
+If the debtor proposes a plan within the 120-day exclusivity period, a 180-day exclusivity period from the date of filing for Chapter 11 is granted in order to allow the debtor to gain confirmation of the proposed plan.
 With some exceptions, the plan may be proposed by any party in interest.
 Interested creditors then vote for a plan.